chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_SemaphoreFromISR/readme.txt

 @par Description

-This directory contains a set of sources files that implement an example that uses semaphore from ISR with CMSIS RTOS API
+This directory contains a set of sources files that implement an application that uses semaphore from ISR with CMSIS RTOS API

-This example creates a thread that toggle LED through semaphore given from ISR.
+This application creates a thread that toggle LED through semaphore given from ISR.

 Each time the user push the key button of the EVAL board the semaphore